20 Best Free Workflow Software Shortlist

 - Task automation: Automatically assigns tasks, sets deadlines, and triggers actions to streamline workflow management.

-- Customizable workflows: Allows users to create and modify workflows tailored to their specific business processes using workflow designer online tools.
+- Customizable workflows: Lets users design and adjust workflows to match their specific business processes using online workflow builders or simple business process modeling tools.

 - Collaboration tools: Enables team members to work together in real-time, share files, and leave comments, enhancing team workflow management.